Robbie Willmott

-Robbie James Willmott (born 16 May 1990) is an English footballer who plays as a winger or midfielder for Walsall on loan from Newport County.
+Robbie James Willmott (born 16 May 1990) is an English footballer who plays as a winger or midfielder for Cymru Premier club Barry Town United.

 Youth career

 In the summer of 2006, head of Cambridge United's youth development Jez George spotted Willmott playing for Buntingford Town under 16's against Cambridge City and offered him a weeks trial at Cambridge United.
 Willmott joined United as a scholar and went on to play for Cambridge Regional College in the Eastern Counties Football League to gain further experience in a competitive environment.